 - Traditional incandescent bulbs were largely phased out starting in 2012 under U.S. federal energy efficiency standards, with stricter rules finalized in 2023 that effectively banned the sale of most general-purpose incandescent bulbs due to their higher energy consumption compared to LEDs.

-- While traditional incandescent bulbs are harder to find now, you can still purchase them online through specialty retailers, hardware stores, or by searching for “rough service,” “vintage Edison,” or “appliance” incandescent bulbs, which are often exempt from the bans.
+- While traditional incandescent bulbs are harder to find now, you can still purchase them online through specialty retailers like Bulbs.com, hardware stores, or by searching for “rough service,” “vintage Edison,” or “appliance” incandescent bulbs, which are often exempt from the bans.

 - LED bulbs: Highly efficient and available in a wide range of color temperatures, including full-spectrum.
 However, many LEDs have flicker, emit more blue light, and may generate low-level EMF—especially if “smart” or Bluetooth-enabled.
 Always choose flicker-free, non-smart, high-CRI LED bulbs if using them during the day.